RustPython/RustPython/README.md

 # Contributing

 To start contributing, there are a lot of things that need to be done.

 Most tasks are listed in the [issue tracker](https://github.com/RustPython/RustPython/issues).
+Check issues labeled with `good first issue` if you wish to start coding.

 Another approach is to checkout the sourcecode: builtin functions and object methods are often the simplest and easiest way to contribute.

 You can also simply run
-`cargo run tests/snippets/todo.py` to assist in finding any unimplemented method.
+`cargo run tests/snippets/whats_left_to_implement.py` to assist in finding any unimplemented method.

 # Testing